Orsini affair: Arrest and trial of Orsini

 Orsini fled the scene of the assassination attempt, but was arrested shortly afterwards.
 He stood trial and was condemned to die by the guillotine.
-He left a detailed testament, and also addressed two letters to Napoleon III.
+He left a detailed testament, and also addressed three letters to Napoleon III.
 He was executed on 13 March 1858, with Pieri who had also planned to take part in the attack but had been arrested, at La Roquette.
 Camillo di Rudio, another assassin, was convicted but later had his death sentence commuted to hard labour; later in the USA he took part in the Battle of the Little Big Horn, serving under Custer.
 Antonio Gomez, who was Orsini's servant, was also sentenced to hard labour.
 One of Orsini's letters to Napoleon was read out in court by his counsel; the second was published officially after his death.

 Before the trials, early in February, Charles-Marie-Esprit Espinasse became minister of the Interior; he replaced Adolphe Augustin Marie Billault.
 His brief period in that post coincided with a time of internal repression in France, with the passing of the Loi de sûreté générale, and numerous deportations of political opponents of the Emperor to French Algeria.

 Consequences for French foreign policy

-An immediate result was that Count Alexandre Joseph Colonna-Walewski sent on January 20 a despatch to George Villiers, 4th Earl of Clarendon, requiring the British government to restrict the right of asylum.
+An immediate result was that Count Alexandre Joseph Colonna-Walewski sent on 20 January a despatch to George Villiers, 4th Earl of Clarendon, requiring the British government to restrict the right of asylum.
 The diplomatic consequences for Anglo-French relations were serious, and over the next two years British military planning against a French invasion was stepped up.

 Walter Laqueur's opinion is that Orsini's plot was successful in political terms.
 This was because Napoleon III was in any case not unwilling to aid Italian unification.
 In July 1858 he met Cavour secretly at Plombières-les-Bains.
 This diplomatic move and resulting agreement presaged the Second War of Italian Independence of the following year, in which France was allied to the Kingdom of Sardinia against the Habsburg Empire, at that time in control of northern Italy.
 In August 1858 Queen Victoria and Prince Albert visited Cherbourg, being welcomed by the Emperor and Empress, in a public show of reconciliation.